mrengy/vanguard-history/README.md

 Uses [Sass](https://sass-lang.com) for pre-processing CSS, making the CSS more manageable and less repetitive.

+Uses [WP CLI](https://wp-cli.org/) for faster WordPress administration from the command line.

 # What is the source of truth for which things?

 We will work on code (which plugins to use, theme code, and mu-plugin code) **locally first**, then push it to Github, review it, and eventually deploy it to the production website. **Github is the source of truth for code**.